 *These deadlines are indicative; it’s up to you to adapt them to your communication planning.

+Remind them of the efforts being made and the different operations implemented at your even.
 In the current context related to Covid-19, remind attendees of the efforts made and the systems in place at your event.
 Prove beyond doubt that everything has been done to make your attendees feel safe and comfortable so they can have a great time together.
 Be moderate, however, and avoid creating an anxiety-provoking atmosphere that could have the opposite of the desired effect.

 The Festival des Musiques Emergentes (Quebec), for example, explains its system for dealing with Covid-19 in an email sent to its audiences, while adding a nice touch at the end of the paragraph in question: